davidecavaliere/guess-the-number/README.md

 ## Run on a local machine

+You'll need to run ``npm install && bower install``

-In the zipped file there are already all npm_modules and bower packages downloaded.
-You'll just need a local instance on mongodb running.
+You'll also need a local instance on mongodb running.
 This app assumes that you're mongodb instance is available at
 ``` mongodb:27017 ```
 database name would be bazooka-dev